-The capital structure of the Entity consists of cash and cash equivalents and equity comprising issued capital and retained earnings as disclosed in the financial statements.
+The capital structure of the Entity consists of equity comprising issued capital and retained earnings as disclosed in the financial statements.

-As at IV arch 31,
+As at IV iarch 31,

-25 Contingent liabilities 2023 2022
+25 Contingent liabilities 2024 2023

 Letters of guarantee 164,500 164,500

 Except for the above and ongoing business obligations which are under normal course of business, there has been no other known contingent liability on Entity's financial statements as of reporting date.